wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    * "PartsUnlimited" ("PU") at <a target="_blank" href="https://github.com/Microsoft/PartsUnlimited">github.com/Microsoft/PartsUnlimited</a> and <a target="_blank" href="https://github.com/Microsoft/PartsUnlimitedYAML">PartsUnlimitedYAML</a> defines an ASP.NET app with customized CI/CD pipelines.  <a href="#PartsUnlimited">See below</a>

-   * <a target="_blank" href="https://github.com/microsoft/SmartHotel360">SmartHotel360</a> and <a target="_blank" href="https://github.com/Microsoft/SmartHotel360-IoT">SmartHotel360-IoT</a> open sourced on GitHub are now "retired, archived, and no longer supported".
+   * <a target="_blank" href="https://github.com/microsoft/SmartHotel360">SmartHotel360</a> and <a target="_blank" href="https://github.com/Microsoft/SmartHotel360-IoT">SmartHotel360-IoT</a> open sourced on GitHub are now "retired, archived, and <strong>no longer supported</strong>".
 It contained a complete ASP.NET 2 web mobile and desktop business apps for a hotel.
 The mobile app was built using <a target="_blank" href="https://wilsonmar.github.io/xamarin">Xamarin</a> web-mobile app for a hotel, all deployed using Docker containers within AKS (Azure Kubernetes Service):
    <a target="_blank" href="https://user-images.githubusercontent.com/300046/56323530-68b8b680-6129-11e9-9baf-81a79a04557e.jpg"><img alt="azure-devops-smarthotel-home-1896x853.jpg" width="1896" src="https://user-images.githubusercontent.com/300046/56323530-68b8b680-6129-11e9-9baf-81a79a04557e.jpg"></a>
    <br /><br />
    <a target="_blank" title="shown at Connect() 2017" href="https://www.youtube.com/watch?v=urcmaFVQnF4">VIDEO: IoT demo</a> shows the app powered by Azure <a target="_blank" href="https://aka.ms/azure-digital-twins">Digital Twins</a> to control lights and temperature of the hotel rooms, Dynamics 365, mobile Hololens for wayfinding. <a target="_blank" title="December 13th, 2017"  href="https://devblogs.microsoft.com/visualstudio/connect-2017-smarthotel360-demo-apps-and-architecture/">Demo Apps and Architecture</a>.
 See the <a target="_blank" href="https://aka.ms/smarthotel360-FacilityManagement">Facilities Management website running live here</a> (admin/admin).